phone704-BLOSSOM(704-256-7766)

 Dischargeable and Non-Dischargeable Debts

 Filing for bankruptcy can provide some immediate relief from debts through what is known as the “automatic stay.”
 After a bankruptcy petition is filed in court, this stay will go into effect, and it will prevent creditors from taking any actions to collect debts.
-Any foreclosure proceedings or repossessions will be halted during the bankruptcy case, and creditors will be prohibited from contacting the debtor in any way.
+Any collection activities will be halted during the bankruptcy case, and creditors will be prohibited from contacting the debtor in any way.
 The debtor will then be able to determine how to handle different types of debts throughout the bankruptcy process.

 Continue Reading ››